© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stapleford Castle is a scheduled monument protected by Historic England under reference 1005686.
 View the official record →

-Stapleford Castle is a motte-and-bailey fortification located in Wiltshire, England.
+Stapleford Castle is a motte-and-bailey earthwork located in Wiltshire, England, dating to the Norman period following the Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005686.

 Stapleford Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005686.